magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

   wp_demo_1/wp/webport:   # the internal gateway exposed by the Wordpress breed
     weight: 100%          # all traffic will be sent here
 ```
-1. Go to the GATEWAYS tab in the Vamp UI
-* Click ADD (top right)
-* Paste in the above gateway YAML
-* Click SAVE

 The gateway will be exposed and we can directly access our running Wordpress service at the port specified (9050).